Best of Oaxaca Tour

 March 29: Tuesday (B,L)

 Breakfast at the Casa.
-We will make a brief stop at Santa Marie del Tule, home of El Tule a large (15 story high) Mexican cypress tree which is over 2000 years old before we travel to Teotitlan del Valle, a village that is devoted entirely to the weaving of tapestry style rugs.
+Our first stop today is Teotitlan del Valle, a village that is devoted entirely to the weaving of tapestry style rugs.
 We have been extended a very generous invitation to visit one family’s home and see the weaving process from the start (spinning and dyeing of the yarns) to the final process of the actual weaving of the carpets.
 We will also visit the town church and it's amazing Community Center.
 Today lunch will be in a restaurant in Teotitlan.
 After lunch we will travel to the village of Mitla and explore the Mitla archaeological site with our own personal guide.
 Mitla, is an unusual site with the buildings containing mosaic geometric designs and is unique because it lacks any human or animal figures.
 Final stop of the day will be a Mezcal factory where we will be see how this drink is made and be able to sample this fiery drink made from the agave cactus.
 Dinner on your own.

 March 30 Wednesday (B) - Free Day OR Optional Tour